ucberkeley/savio-training-intro-2017/intro.md

 % Savio introductory training: Basic usage of the Berkeley Savio high-performance computing cluster
-% August 2, 2016
+% September 19, 2017
+% Chris Paciorek and Deb McCaffrey

 # Introduction

 We'll do this mostly as a demonstration.
-I encourage you to login to your account and try out the various examples yourself as we go through them.
+We encourage you to login to your account and try out the various examples yourself as we go through them.

 Much of this material is based on the extensive Savio documention we have prepared and continue to prepare, available at [http://research-it.berkeley.edu/services/high-performance-computing/user-guide](http://research-it.berkeley.edu/services/high-performance-computing/user-guide).

-The materials for this tutorial are available using git at [https://github.com/ucberkeley/savio-training-intro-2016](https://github.com/ucberkeley/savio-training-intro-2016) or simply as a [zip file](https://github.com/ucberkeley/savio-training-intro-2016/archive/master.zip).
+The materials for this tutorial are available using git at [https://github.com/ucberkeley/savio-training-intro-2016](https://github.com/ucberkeley/savio-training-intro-2017) or simply as a [zip file](https://github.com/ucberkeley/savio-training-intro-2017/archive/master.zip).

 # Outline